pyav/Sudoku/README.md

 # Sudoku solver and Tests
 This repository is for having a solution to the Sudoku problem.
-It has a file for the solution program, testcases and testing script.
+It contains files for the solution program, testcases and testing script.
 The solution is written in Java whereas the testing script is in Python3.
 This test script uses a text file as input which contains the test cases, executes